Last updated on December 7th, 2024 at 09:10 am

 In this article, we will cover three new alternative methods for measuring body fat for women.
 We will compare each method against the traditional “skinfold testing” method and see how well they work.
 We will also discuss why most alternative methods fail to measure body fat accurately.

-The Body Mass Index (BMI) is a way to determine whether someone is overweight or obese.
+The Body Mass Index (BMI) determines whether someone is overweight or obese.
 You can use the BMI calculator to find your BMI.
 If you’re underweight, you may need to gain weight, or you may need to lose weight (BMI for Women).

 Despite being used for decades as the “go-to” measurement for health based on size, BMI has been widely criticized for oversimplifying what being healthy means.